pbies/password-recovery/README.md

 1. your project have the same license
 2. you mention the original author (me)
 3. can't use scripts in commercial products if they are not free
+4. you can freely modify and use this project for personal usage

 ## Acknowledgments